Meet Dr. Mustoe

 Rigorous Education & Training

-He completed his internship at Massachusetts General Hospital and his 2nd year residency in surgery at Peter Bent Brigham Hospital.
+He completed his internship at Massachusetts General Hospital and his 2nd-year residency in surgery at Peter Bent Brigham Hospital.
 He went on to complete residencies in otolaryngology at the Massachusetts Eye and Ear Infirmary, and plastic surgery at the Brigham and Women’s Hospital, where he also served as Chief Resident.
-He is board certified in both otolarygnology and plastic surgery.
+He is board certified in both otolaryngology and plastic surgery.